 Barnes is fortunate to have its own resident hedgehog enthusiast, Michel Birkenwald, who can help provide further information as to how you can help your local population.
 Additional information can also be found at the British Hedgehog Preservation Society and Hedgehog Street.

-Sightings on the Barnes Common and Leg o’Mutton Reserve can also be reported to Will
+Sightings on the Barnes Common and Leg o’Mutton local nature reserves and in Vine Road Park can also be reported to our conservation manager.